GoodestEnglish/ModdedBukkit/README.md

 ## Why ModdedBukkit?
 ModdedBukkit is the best open-source framework with several reasons:

 - Performance - This is our top priority!
-Only register modules you need.
+We try to simplify the creation of a custom object with minimal to nearly zero performance impact.
 - Readability - The API has a well-documented Javadoc.
 It is easy to understand the logic behind.
 - Documentation - We have a detailed documentation for developers who are willing to use this framework.